jbarrett/MIDI-Stream-Test-Suite/README.md

 your preferred method (copy, git submodule ...), then build a test harness for your library which pulls tests from files in this repo.

-Tests denoted as `test_encoding` are intended to test converting an event description into hex strings.
-The `test_decoding` tests are intended to test converting hex strings into event descriptions.
+Tests denoted as `encoding`, by their presence in that directory, are intended to test converting an event description into hex strings.
+The `decoding` tests are intended to test converting hex strings into event descriptions.

 If the event descriptors in the test data do not match those in your library you may convert them with a simple lookup table.
 A specific case which may also require attention is `"note_on"` messages with velocity 0.
-These are treated as `"note_off"` in decoded messages (this is done so note off can be sent as a single running-status byte).
+These are treated as `"note_off"` in decoded messages in test data.

 You will also need to convert the `bytes` hex string to a MIDI byte stream.
 Some examples follow.